An introduction to Salford - welcome!

 Salford is well known as a channel for academic and business talent.
 Children get a great start at a wide range of schools, further education colleges and the award-winning University of Salford.
 Over 150 big name firms including Cussons, Avis Car Hire and BUPA are based in Salford.
 Speaking of healthcare, you'll also find the major teaching hospital, Salford Royal, here.

-The new MediaCityUK development at Salford Quays has changed the face of the city, creating a new globally important home for creative, digital and media industries.
-This 36 acre site is home to BBC North, who have relocating five of their London departments and a total of 3000 jobs to MediaCityUK, and the University of Salford who opened a new campus for 700 students and staff.
+The MediaCityUK development at Salford Quays has changed the face of the city, creating a globally important home for creative, digital and media industries.
+This 36 acre site is home to BBC North and the University of Salford who have opened a campus for 700 students and staff.
 ITV have started to move in with the new Coronation Street set currently under construction.

 A series of regeneration programmes are changing the city's most deprived communities, while investment continues with public and private sector partners to deliver some exciting new developments and schemes for the city.